pelaezdj/EasyEncrypt/README.md

     format crypt sde
     format luksFormat sde1
     ... and more
-Will all produce the same set of commands.
+Will all do the same thing.

 The script also supports normal format operations: